Discover More about sea turtles

 - Entanglement: Improperly discarded or lost fishing gear is particularly dangerous and a common source of entanglement.

 - Boat Strikes: Boat and ship traffic can impact individuals by striking them while they surface to breathe, causing significant or lethal damage.

 - Climate Change: Warming temperatures affect sea turtle habitats, food sources, and sex ratios in incubating nests.
 Rising seas can alter coastlines and destroy nesting beaches.

-- By-catch: Incidental capture in fishing gear is a huge threat to many species throughout the world.
+- By-catch: Incidental capture in fishing gear is a huge threat to many species worldwide.
 Fisheries catch sea turtles and other species accidentally.
 When discovered, they are usually discarded as trash, already dead.

-- Poaching: Sea turtles are harvested to make products such as jewelry, guitar picks, boots, and other products.
+- Poaching: Sea turtles are harvested to make jewelry, guitar picks, boots, and other products.